mhnaufal/go-no-zero-day/README.md

 - Every go package has main function that ack like main in C or C++
 - Go program run started from main function
 - Command for run function in other file
+- Sprintf (saved printf) in Go similiar to Printf but it also save the string

 ### 📅 Day 2